 George C. Petrocheilos

-Prior to joining Camden, George was coordinating national business development efforts for Towne Park, a Camden Partners former portfolio company, which is one of the world’s largest parking companies.
-He was working directly with Towne Park’s Founder, Chairman & CEO, and today he still serves as an Adviser to the Chairman.
+George also spent a year at Towne Park Holdings, LLC, a Camden Partners portfolio company at the time, which is one of the world’s largest parking companies.
+He was working directly for Towne Park’s Founder, Chairman & CEO, Jerry B. South.
 George was also a portfolio analyst for Global Domain Partners, a managed futures hedge fund, focusing on asset allocation research & strategy.

 George’s honors include Baltimore Business Journal’s 2013 “40 Under 40 Business Leaders”, The Hill’s 2013 “Washington D.C.
 Rising Stars” and The Daily Record’s 2014 “20 in Their Twenties,” among others.

-George earned a B.A. degree from the Johns Hopkins University in Economics and Entrepreneurship & Management.
+George earned a B.A. degree in Financial Economics from the Johns Hopkins University.
 George also completed the Political Science SSP Executive Program at Harvard University’s Kennedy School of Government.